Happy Groundhog Day, peeps!

 Groundhogs are one of the few species that enter into true hibernation, and often build a separate "winter burrow" for this purpose.
 This burrow is usually in a wooded or brushy area and is dug below the frost line and remains at a stable temperature well above freezing during the winter months.
 In most areas, groundhogs hibernate from October to March or April, but in more temperate areas, they may hibernate as little as 3 months.
 To survive the winter, they are at their maximum weight shortly before entering hibernation.
 They emerge from hibernation with some remaining body fat to live on until the warmer spring weather produces abundant plant materials for food.

 Outside their burrow, individuals are alert when not actively feeding.
 It is common to see one or more nearly-motionless individuals standing erect on their hind feet watching for danger.
-When alarmed, they use a high-pitched whistle to warn the rest of the colony.
+When alarmed, they use a high-pitched whistle to warn the rest of the colony. (note from me: They always seem to be watching the traffic as it zooms by.)

 Repeat after me, peeps: